cbosoft/rheometer/README.md

 `"control"` specifies the name of a control module, `"setter"` a setter module.
 `"_params"` are arrays of double which are available to the control/setter modules to calculate the control action.
 See the documentation for each module (`const char *doc` in the module source `src/control/controllers/*.c`, `src/control/setters/*.c`, or see `./rheometer --help`).

+There are a few modules included as default ("none", and "pid" for controller, "constant", "sine", "bistable" for setter modules), but you can write a custom controller/setter very easily.

-# Control modules
+## Control modules

-The rheometer software is designed for speed, but also flexibility.
-Control modules are shared objects which dynamically link in to the program when you start it.
-This just means a control module is a piece of a program that can be loaded on the fly or modified without modifying the whole program.

-You can write a control module very easily:
+A control module is a single source file, which must have two things in it: a `const char *doc` variable and a function `unsigned int get_control_action(struct run_data *rd)`.

+More information on writing control modules is in [[writing_modules.md]].

 ```c
 #include "../../run.h"